zlovatt/zl_Scriptlets/readme.md

 Series of small, simple utilities for ft-toolbar or any other script launcher.

 * addTrimPaths                       - Adds Trim Paths to selected shape layers
-* applyCDLToColoristaFree            - Prompts user to select a CDL, creates an adj layer w/ Colorista Free with the CDL
+* applyColourFileToColoristaFree     - Prompts user to select a CCC/CDL, creates an adj layer w/ Colorista Free with the CDL
 * applyPseudoEffect                  - Write ffx binary string to disk and apply to layer, adaptation of same from @rendertom
 * convertNewGaussianBlurToOld        - Convert the new (CC 2015.3+) Gaussian Blur effect to Gaussian Blur (Legacy)
 * deleteKeysAtTime                   - Delete all keys at current time